shred/acme4j/README.md

 * See the [online documentation](https://shredzone.org/maven/acme4j/) about how to use _acme4j_.
 * For a quick start, have a look at [the source code of an example](https://github.com/shred/acme4j/blob/master/acme4j-example/src/main/java/org/shredzone/acme4j/ClientTest.java).

+## Important Note

+In order to connect to the _Let's Encrypt_ servers, _acme4j_ has used a local truststore containing their SSL certificate.
+Native support of IdenTrust certificates was added to Java 8u101 in July 2016.
+Since then, the local truststore was not necessary any more.
+It has been disabled in _acme4j_ v0.12.

+If you are still using _acme4j_ < v0.12, you should update to the latest version soon.
+The certificate in the local truststore expires on June 2018 (or maybe earlier, at the discretion of _Let's Encrypt_).

 ## Future Compatibility